 Species of pit vipers are known to employ thermo-receptors located in the facial pits that give them their name, producing infrared thermal images with which they identify their prey.
 According to researchers, a pit viper’s thermal imaging system is so sensitive it is able to detect the temperature variation caused by a small rodent 15 centimeters (6 inches) away.

-When these venomous snakes strike, their venom is administered to the victim via hollow fangs that operate in the same way as hypodermic needles, the human invention that snake fangs inspired.
+When venomous snakes strike, their venom is administered to the victim via hollow fangs that operate in the same way as hypodermic needles, the human invention that snake fangs inspired.